adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 ADR 004 - Modular monolith to allow for faster build and test system.
 If the system is a success and scale starts becoming an issue.
 Refactor to microservices.
 LINK TO BOOK

+ADR 005 - Front End to the Back End

 ## Preliminary phase
 Before proposing an architecture, a comprehensive understanding of the organization, its context, and its capabilities is essential